buddhist-uni/buddhist-uni.github.io/_content/essays/adornment-of-the-earth_mipham.md

 year: 1906
 ---

-> Svā Kṣitigarbha, Essence of the Earth, you who nurture all beings
+> Svā Kṣitigarbha, Essence of the Earth, you who nurture all beings